masc-ucsc/docs/docs/pyrope/05-assert.md

 something can not happen, writing the `optimize` has the advantage of allowing the synthesis tool to generate more efficient code.

+The `optimize` will allow code optimizations, the `cassert` should also result in code optimizations.
+The reason why `assert` does not trigger optimizations is because they can be enabled/disabled at simulation time.

 In a way, most type checks have equivalent `cassert` checks.

 ## LEC